 2/ Her passionate attacks on the Civil Rights Bill of 1875 and her insistence on defending white paternalism (“ — if this visitor demanded her seat here as a right due her as my equal, would I have allowed it?
 Of course not.
 And so I suppose it would be all over the South. . . .”);

-3/ Spencer’s role in helping close UNC during the radical Reconstruction era’s attempts to racially desegregate education, then avenging to re-open the college for education to only elite White men (“North Carolina never at any time makes pretensions, but she can always protect her own dignity”);
+3/ Spencer’s role in helping close UNC during the Reconstruction era to maintain racial segregation, then avenging to re-open the college for education to only elite white men (“North Carolina never at any time makes pretensions, but she can always protect her own dignity”);

 4/ Spencer’s fundraising efforts to supply the newly reopened university with subscription monies and educational instruments, connecting this effort with the sacrifices made for women by men during the Civil War, and to the ‘pious duty’ of Confederate women laying wreathes on the graves of the ‘young heroes’ (“The women of the South owe much to the men of the South, and no women have ever been able to boast of truer or more gallant defenders than the women of North Carolina.”);

 5/ Spencer’s racist revisionist history of the bi-racial coalition building during Reconstruction, which she sought to demolish (“It was an influence of the worst kind”).

-Despite Spencer’s arguments for a limited role for women in public life and education, she found many ways as an educated middle class woman with elite political access to express herself and influence regional opinion.
-The genteel nature of the domestic setting and the alacrity of the screen paintings contrast the sentiments expressed by Spencer.
+Despite Spencer’s arguments for a limited role for women in public life and education, she herself found many ways as an educated middle class woman with elite political access to express herself and influence regional opinion.
+The genteel nature of the Love House’s domestic setting and the alacrity of the screen paintings contrast the sentiments expressed by Spencer.
 These fire screens bring together an historic form that would have been possible for Spencer to have decorated in her youth, given her ancestry as the daughter of a Dutch/English family in the northeastern United States, with her public expressions as a mature woman in a key period during Reconstruction in North Carolina history.
 For her boosterism, she has been honored on UNC campus with a dorm on Franklin Street in her name, which is also depicted in one of the fire screens.